deakinshaun/vrapps-t1-2020/cloudtastic_golf_swing/Assets/readme-commit_notes.txt

 Including a Test.json file with some motion captured with my phone - useful for testing on PC.
 The app reads this from Application.persistentDataPath + "/Test.json" which on my PC is:
 C:\Users\simulation\AppData\LocalLow\CloudTastic\Golf Swing\Test.json

+16/05/2020
+Added seperate player and expert functionality.
+Can now play 2 clips (player and expert) at the same time with independent play/pause/record/save/load/trim functions.
+Added functionality to trim from start and trim to end of a motion data clip - discard unwanted data.
+Added slider function to manually move through each frame Added a sync function to set a multiplier that is applied to the deltatime of each recorded frame.
+Allows the clip to play out over the same time frame as the other (longer) clip.
+To be used when comparing motion.

 Before Building/Deploy:
 MainScene has RawImage & PoseVisualiser GameObjects to hold the FetchPose & PoseSkeleton scripts.
 The Posevisualiser/PoseSkeleton script has public variables for joint and bone prefabs that need to be assigned in the editor prior to building the project - these are the 3D meshes to display a skeleton.